 MaCSBio Science Day 2017

-The theme of the meeting is ‘Extending Networks’ and will focus on fostering and expanding our collaborations at Maastricht University and beyond.
+The theme of the meeting was ‘Extending Networks’ and was focused on fostering and expanding our collaborations at Maastricht University and beyond.

 |Time||Presentation / Activity|